 There have been no material changes to credit risk types that the Company is exposed to during the year.
-The charge held for credit risk has reduced due to a reduction in the levels of cash and reinsurance assets.
+The charge held for counterparty default risk has increased due to an increase in the levels of premium debtors overdue by less than 3 months, The charge held for credit spread risk has reduced due to a reduction in the level of corporate bond holdings and updated credit ratings for bond holdings.